 In addition, up to 3 hours of CSCE 498 Computer Problems (undergraduate research) can be used in any focus area.
 Some offerings of CSCE 496 Special Topics may be substituted in an appropriate area.
 See your advisor for more details.

 A Focus is in addition to all major requirements.
 Thus, no course used by a student to fulfill a major requirement can also be applied to a Focus.

 Customized Focus Areas are possible.
-The department chair, in consultation with relevant faculty members and the undergraduate adviser, may approve a customized Focus Area proposed by a student.
-See your adviser for more information.
+The department chair, in consultation with relevant faculty members and the undergraduate advisor, may approve a customized Focus Area proposed by a student.
+See your advisor for more information.